mono/website/archived/accessibility_architecture.md

 Definitions
 -----------

 [UIA](http://msdn2.microsoft.com/en-us/accessibility/bb892133.aspx)---Microsoft UI Automation.
 A managed code application programming interface (API), exposing user interface controls for test automation and assistive technology.
 Part of the .NET framework starting at 3.0.
-Successor of MSAA (Microsoft Active Accessibility)
+Successor of MSAA (Microsoft Active Accessibility)<br/>
- UIA Clients---Applications such as screen readers and testing frameworks written in managed code (e.g., C#/VB).
+ UIA Clients---Applications such as screen readers and testing frameworks written in managed code (e.g., C#/VB).<br/>
  UIA Providers---UI implementations or application controls such as checkboxes.
-Written in managed code or C/C++.
+Written in managed code or C/C++.<br/>
  AT---Assistive technology.
-A generic term that includes assistive, adaptive, and rehabilitative devices and the process used in selecting, locating, and using them.
+A generic term that includes assistive, adaptive, and rehabilitative devices and the process used in selecting, locating, and using them.<br/>
  AT-SPI---A toolkit neutral way of providing accessibility facilities in applications.
 AT-SPI can also be used to automate testing of user interfaces.
 AT-SPI is currently supported by GTK+2, JAVA/Swing, Mozilla, and StarOffice/OpenOffice.
-For our product, AT-SPI will act as the equivalent of the UIA core.
+For our product, AT-SPI will act as the equivalent of the UIA core.<br/>
  ATK---Accessibility toolkit.
 A developer toolkit that allows programmers to use common GNOME accessibility features in their applications.
-The ATK interface is toolkit-independent--implementations could be written for any widget set, such as GTK, Motif or Qt.
+The ATK interface is toolkit-independent--implementations could be written for any widget set, such as GTK, Motif or Qt.<br/>
  GAIL---GNOME Accessbility Implementation Library.
 GAIL provides accessibility support for GTK by implementing AtkObjects for widgets in GTK.
 GAIL is dynamically loadable (as a module) at runtime by a GTK application.
 Once loaded, those parts of your application that use standard GTK widgets will have a basic level of accessibility, without you having to modify your application at all.
-(If GAIL is not loaded, GTK widgets will have a default accessibility implementation that essentially returns no information, though it nominally conforms to the ATK API.)
+(If GAIL is not loaded, GTK widgets will have a default accessibility implementation that essentially returns no information, though it nominally conforms to the ATK API.)<br/>
- ATK/UIA Bridge---Mapping of ATK to the UIA provider APIs.
+ ATK/UIA Bridge---Mapping of ATK to the UIA provider APIs.<br/>
- UIA/at-spi Bridge---Mapping of AT-SPI to the UIA client APIs.
+ UIA/at-spi Bridge---Mapping of AT-SPI to the UIA client APIs.<br/>
- [WinForms](/docs/gui/winforms/)---One of the many GUI Toolkits for use with Mono, working towards compatibility with Microsoft's System.Windows.Forms.
+ [WinForms](/docs/gui/winforms/)---One of the many GUI Toolkits for use with Mono, working towards compatibility with Microsoft's System.Windows.Forms.<br/>
- [Moonlight](/Moonlight "Moonlight")---The Mono-based implementation of Silverlight.
+ [Moonlight](/Moonlight "Moonlight")---The Mono-based implementation of Silverlight.<br/>
  [Accerciser](http://live.gnome.org/Accerciser)---An interactive Python accessibility explorer for the GNOME desktop.
-It uses AT-SPI to inspect and control widgets, allowing you to check if an application is providing correct information to assistive technologies and automated test frameworks.
+It uses AT-SPI to inspect and control widgets, allowing you to check if an application is providing correct information to assistive technologies and automated test frameworks.<br/>
  [Orca](http://live.gnome.org/Orca)---Open source scriptable screen reader.
-Using various combinations of speech, braille, and magnification, Orca helps provide access to applications and toolkits that support the AT-SPI (e.g., the GNOME desktop).
+Using various combinations of speech, braille, and magnification, Orca helps provide access to applications and toolkits that support the AT-SPI (e.g., the GNOME desktop).<br/>
  [IronPython](http://www.codeplex.com/Wiki/View.aspx?ProjectName=IronPython)---Implementation of the Python programming language, targeting .NET and Mono.
-It makes .NET libraries easily available to Python programmers, while maintaining full compatibility with the Python language.
+It makes .NET libraries easily available to Python programmers, while maintaining full compatibility with the Python language.<br/>
  [CPython](http://www.python.org)---The default, most-widely used implementation of the Python programming language.
-It is written in C, hence the name CPython.
+It is written in C, hence the name CPython.<br/>
  [Strongwind](http://medsphere.org/projects/strongwind)---A GUI test automation framework inspired by dogtail.
 Strongwind is object-oriented and extensible.
 Strongwind is written in Python and uses the pyatspi library to manipulate and query the state of applications.